GLN People Plan

 - Consistent position descriptions and competencies: clarifying career pathways; enhancing the ability to move talent across departments; and defining a common understanding of high performance to give lawyers and their managers a networked approach to mentoring and progression.

-The Plan contains fifteen ambitious projects that will be prioritised and implemented over the next four years.
+The Plan contains sixteen ambitious projects that will be prioritised and implemented over the next four years.
 In the GLN spirit, these projects will be led and delivered by government lawyers who are keen to shape our working context.
 Importantly, the plan and its practical initiatives will remain responsive to that context and will be refined and developed over time.

 If you are practising in government and want to lead or participate in a GLN People Plan project, please contact us.
 We welcome your input and innovation!